lambda-guided-projects/notes/react-router.md

 _Q_: Why do we need routing?

+When a web app starts to grow, you will likely have to start maintaining the different views and how you navigate between them.
+This is where the routing will come in handy.

 ### SSR vs CSR
 Let's talk about server side routing vs client side routing.